Common Work Injuries

 - Lethargy, exhaustion, and fatigue

 - Numbness throughout the victim's body

 Should this be noted quickly and medical attention sought, there is a greater chance of the victim receiving the least amount of damage possible.
 Although there is no way to reverse brain damage, there are certain steps that can be sought to help improve the quality of life.
-In fact, studies have shown that for up to three decades past the initial accident, a victim will be able to improve their functioning.
-This is helped significantly by how the immediate medical treatment is administered.
-For example, acute medical treatment such as the monitoring of blood pressure, supplying the necessary amount of oxygen, and even giving the proper dosage of drugs can all provide a a victim with a foundation for which further treatment will be able to stand on.
-Following the acute medical care, it will move into acute rehabilitation and post-acute rehabilitation.
+Studies have shown that for up to three decades past the initial accident, a victim will be able to improve their functioning.
+This is helped significantly by how immediate medical treatment is administered.
+For example, acute medical treatment such as the monitoring of blood pressure, supplying the necessary amount of oxygen, and even giving the proper dosage of drugs can all provide a victim with a foundation for which further treatment will be able to stand on.
+Following acute medical care, it will move into acute rehabilitation and post-acute rehabilitation.

 As an industrial worker, you are required to pay close attention to your environment.
 In the event of an accident, maintaining this focus can be difficult.
 Often, these accidents can lead to devastating results for workers, leaving them permanently scarred, disfigured, or disabled.

 Burn injuries are commonly reported in industrial accidents—especially when a large explosion or fire occurs.
 Due to the dangerous chemicals and hot materials, workers run a high risk of injury.
-Chemical burns can result in severe pain and suffering, leaving an employee unable to work for an extended time period.
+Chemical burns can result in severe pain and suffering, leaving an employee unable to work for an extended period.
 The combination of hot temperatures and chemical compounds can result in far worse damage than a typical burn injury.
 While a typical burn injury may require time away, a chemical burn injury could result in permanent disability.

 Seeking Compensation for Burn Injuries in the Oil & Gas Industry